 - 1/3 cup of organic sugar

 Preheat your oven to 400 degrees and grease your muffin pan with either cooking spray or butter.
 In a large bowl add your dry ingredients, flour, sugar, baking soda and salt until well mixed.
 Next, slowly add eggs, milk, and oil.
 Do not over mix or it will become tacky and tough but, when all ingredients are moistened.
+Add your sourdough starter to you batter and stir in, you will begin to see batter become fluffy.
 Now take your blueberries and fold into your batter.
 If frozen let them defrost by leaving them in the fridge overnight and drain juices in the morning.
 If you use fresh; clean well and dry.
 Fill muffin cups about seventy five percent with sourdough blueberry batter.

 Combine a bowl or blender combine 1/3 cup of sugar, butter, cinnamon and 2 1/2 tablespoons of flour until crumbly.
 Sprinkle the strudel over batter cups.

 Let your muffin batter sit on the counter for about twenty minutes to ferment or place in fridge overnight but remover an hour before ready to bake.
 Bake for 20 minutes or until golden brown.